Together or Apart, Couples Have to Negotiate Mutual Sleep Solutions

 And, of course, remember that sleeping separately is not an adequate snoring solution.
 First, it won’t always reduce the sound enough for sleeping.
 More importantly, though, the health effects of snoring will persist.

 If snoring is impacting your relationship, snoring treatment is an essential part of the solution.
-To learn more about snoring treatment in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal.
+To learn more about snoring treatment in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist.